ev2900/OpenSearch_Index_Shard_Size/README.md

 <img width="800" alt="cat_indicies_1" src="https://github.com/ev2900/OpenSearch_Index_Shard_Size/blob/main/README/cat_shards_1.png">

-The size of the the shards that are part of the index *sample-data-5-1* is clear.
+The size of the shards that are part of the index *sample-data-5-1* is clear.
 The size of each shard is small.
-Lets reduce the number of shards for the *sample-data-5-1* index from 5 to 1
+Let's reduce the number of shards for the *sample-data-5-1* index from 5 to 1

 ## Adjust # of Primary Shards for an Existing Index